This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 This recipe can be made with leftover chicken instead of turkey if that's what you have on hand!
 Both are equally delicious.

-- Add the carrots along with ¼ tsp. of kosher salt and pepper.
+- Add the chopped carrots along with ¼ tsp. each of kosher salt and pepper.
 Sauté for 5-6 minutes, stirring often.

-- Add 5 cups of low-sodium chicken or turkey broth.
+- Pour 5 cups of low sodium chicken broth or turkey broth to the pot and stir until combined.
 Bring to a boil and then reduce to a low boil, cover, and cook for 10 minutes.

-- After 10 minutes on a low boil add the diced potatoes, 1 cup of frozen peas, 3 cups of diced or shredded leftover turkey or chicken (light or dark meat is fine), 2 gluten free chicken bouillon cubes, 1 tsp.
-Italian seasoning, and another ¼ tsp. kosher salt and pepper.
+- After 10 minutes, add the diced potatoes, 1 cup of frozen peas, 3 cups of diced or shredded leftover turkey or chicken, 2 gluten free chicken bouillon cubes (or regular chicken bouillon cubes if not gluten free), 1 tsp.
+Italian seasoning, and another ¼ tsp. each kosher salt and pepper to the pot and stir until completely combined.

 How To Thicken Stew

-Potatoes contain a natural amount of starch that will thicken the stew a bit but to thicken it a bit more we're going to make a cornstarch slurry.
+Potatoes contain a natural amount of starch that will thicken the stew a bit but it's best to make a slurry to help thicken it even more.

 How To Make A Slurry

-Combine ¼ cup cornstarch and ½ cup of chicken or turkey broth in a small bowl.
-You can also use water instead of broth.
-Stir until completely combined with a fork.
+- Simply combine ½ cup of low sodium chicken or turkey broth (or water) along with ¼ cup of corn starch in a small bowl.
+Stir until completely combined with a small whisk or fork.

-- Add the cornstarch slurry to the stew a bit at a time.
-Stir the stew slowly with a wooden spoon.
-Continue until the stew reaches the consistency you like.
+- Add the corn starch slurry to the stew a bit at a time, stirring slowly.
+Continue until the stew reaches your desired consistency.

 - Allow the stew to continue cooking for a few minutes.